meshcloud/collie-hub/docs/tutorial/deploy-kit-module.md

 To go from this simple introduction to a productive use of the landing zone construction kit we recommend reviewing our example implementation of a cloud foundation.

-- add a second (productive) cloud foundation `collie foundation new my-foundation-prod`
-- review kit module usage `collie kit tree` to ensure/dev-prod parity
-- build an interactive documentation for your cloud foundation using `collie docs`
-- document compliance controls and their implementation using `collie compliance`